 Work Integrated Learning provides opportunities for students to complete real-world work experiences that support both academic outcomes and boost their employment prospects.
 Participation in Work Integrated Learning benefits students, educators and employers by building networks and enhancing outcomes for all those involved.

 What Is Work Integrated Learning and Why Is It Becoming So Popular?

 Work Integrated Learning (often known simply as WIL) powers learning by doing.
 It grants students an opportunity to participate in a real-world experience within their chosen field which can directly contribute to their degree or course of study.
-WIL activities unite academic learning with practical workplace application, giving students the chance to both apply their discipline-specific knowledge and to solve real issues they will encounter in their field.
+WIL activities integrate academic learning with practical workplace application, giving students the chance to both apply their discipline-specific knowledge and solve real issues they will encounter in their field.

 Work Integrated Learning creates opportunities for impactful and effective education by extending learning beyond the walls of a lecture theatre or seminar room.
 WIL can take several forms, including work-based projects, internships, clinical placements, work simulations and mentoring programs.

 WIL is becoming increasingly popular as evidence for its benefits continues to grow.
 Subsequently, universities and educational providers are becoming increasingly required to ensure that students are workforce ready upon graduation.

 Companies today are seeking graduates who not only have the knowledge needed to do their jobs, but key 21st-century skills such as problem-solving, creativity, and the ability to collaborate, manage diversity and ambiguity.
 These are not skills that can be easily taught in a classroom, they can only be acquired through authentic learning experiences.